Edward-Regalado/storefront/README.md

 … Clicks the delete button on an item and sees the item removed … Changes the quantity selector on an item and sees the cart total change

+## Phase 3: Live Data

+- Connect the application to a live API
+- Persist change to products based on cart activity

+The user stories from Phases 1 and 2 remain unchanged.
+For this phase, we are now adding the following new user stories to meet the new requirements.

+As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it

 ### Collaboration & Credit

 - Danny Castro